Company Details

 Personally Identifiable Information: Business emails, phone numbers, company names (no SSNs/financial data confirmed)

-Prevention of Data Exfiltration: The company takes the following measures to prevent data exfiltration: Credential rotation (Cloudflare rotated 104 API tokens), Customer notifications via email/dashboard banners (Cloudflare, Palo Alto Networks), Forensic investigations across affected organizations, Salesforce instance audits for unauthorized access, , Review and update SSL configuration on the origin server to ensure cipher suite compatibility with Cloudflare, .
+Prevention of Data Exfiltration: The company takes the following measures to prevent data exfiltration: Credential rotation (Cloudflare rotated 104 API tokens), Customer notifications via email/dashboard banners (Cloudflare, Palo Alto Networks), Forensic investigations across affected organizations, Salesforce instance audits for unauthorized access, , Strengthening SaaS environments and toolchain security, periodic review of third-party contracts for security language, enhanced monitoring of API access logs, Cloudflare validated and triaged the issue, deploying a fix on October 27, 2025, Inventory of cloud resources, Enforcement of strict IAM policies, Automatic expiration of temporary assets, .

-Handling of PII Incidents: The company handles incidents involving personally identifiable information (PII) through by salesloft revoked all drift-to-salesforce connections (pre-notification), cloudflare disabled drift user accounts and purged salesloft software, google revoked compromised workspace tokens and disabled drift integration, salesloft took drift platform offline and paused salesforce integrations and .
+Handling of PII Incidents: The company handles incidents involving personally identifiable information (PII) through by salesloft revoked all drift-to-salesforce connections (pre-notification), cloudflare disabled drift user accounts and purged salesloft software, google revoked compromised workspace tokens and disabled drift integration, salesloft took drift platform offline and paused salesforce integrations, , rotation of credentials, review of salesforce login history and audit trails, revocation of unused oauth tokens, enforcement of token expiration, permanent fix deployed to ensure waf rules apply uniformly to all paths and remediation of misconfigurations by affected organizations.

 Ransomware Strain: BlackSuitRoyalAkiraScattered SpiderMedusa